artwang31/Employee-Exit-Survey-and-Sentiment-Analysis/README.md

 **Goal and Purpose:**

-Before this analysis my company did not have a centralized way to gather and visualize reasons why employees left the company.
-Therefore, I was asked to create this Tableau report and analysis to visualize these reasons as it is helpful and beneficial for my company to understand the various issues that led to employee resignation and terminations.
+Before this analysis we did not have a centralized way to gather and visualize reasons why employees left the company.
+Therefore, I had to create this Tableau report and analysis to visualize these reasons as it is helpful and beneficial for a company to understand the various issues that led to employee resignation and terminations.

 **Context:**